hksmith/alx-Portfolio-Project/README.md

 Make your changes and commit them with clear and concise messages.
 Push your changes to your fork on GitHub.
 Create a pull request to the main repository's main branch.
-We'll review your contributions and merge them if they align with the project's goals.
+We'll review and merge your contributions if they align with the project's goals.

 License